jhackett1/utopia/content/events/view-from-the-outside-why-does-civil-service-diversity-matter.markdown

   exceptional services to people who live and work with disabilities.

-  Biography - Melanie Richards, Deputy Chair and Board Member, KPMG UK
+  Melanie Richards, Deputy Chair and Board Member, KPMG UK

   As deputy chair of KPMG, Melanie Richards works with her fellow board members to drive the Big Four firm’s strategic direction as well as policy positions